Chapter 1: God Family Spokesman

-Did God love the world?
+Does God love the world?
 Do we need any more evidence?
-Now it is time for us to love God and the Word—the Father and Son—and enter into their family.
+Now it is time for us to love God and the Word—the Father and Son—and enter into their Family.

 “John bare witness of him, and cried, saying, This was he of whom I spake, He that cometh after me is preferred before me: for he was before me.
 And of his fulness have all we received, and grace for grace” (John 1:15-16).
 We all have access to grace on top of grace, love on top of love!
 Because of what Christ did, we can have that grace—and truth (verse 17).

 Now John 1:18: “No man hath seen God at any time; the only begotten Son, which is in the bosom of the Father, he hath declared him.”
 What a wonderful, wonderful verse.
 The Word revealed the Father!
 He was the only one qualified to do that, for He was in the Father’s bosom—the closest, most intimate relationship they could have.
 The Son came to this Earth, showing the eternal love He and His Father shared for all eternity.

 Christ didn’t declare Himself, as so many believe; He declared the Father—thus declaring that beautiful Family vision that mankind can be a part of!